protontypes/agile-development-methods-and-strategies/README.md

 <img src="img/Systems_Engineering_V_diagram.jpg" height="50%" width="50%">

-### SCRUM and Agile Development
+### SCRUM and Agile Development [[7](https://agilemanifesto.org/principles.html)]

 SCRUM is a agile method for project management.
-It consists out of a process and and a mindset based on the Agile Manifesto [[4](https://agilemanifesto.org/principles.html)]:
+It consists out of a process and and a mindset based on the Agile Manifesto:

 > Individuals and interactions over processes and tools
 > Working software over comprehensive documentation